FrenchyProds/Ticket-Analytics/README.md

 ```
 <hr />

-fetchData() is the main function for our components, as it handles every single get request and sets all the content of the page
+fetchData() is the main function for our components, as it handles every single get request and sets all page content
 ```vue
 <script>
 methods: {